 If you do not have any investments yet, start by opening an account at a quality discount brokerage.
 I use Charles Schwab myself, but there are other great options like Fidelity, Scottrade, or eTrade.
 From there, learn all you can and start making good investment decisions.

-If you are very new, you can read my in depth guide to how the stock market works.
-You should also read up on how dividends work, what a share of stock represents, and understand when to buy and sell stock.
+If you are very new, you can read my in-depth guide to how the stock market works.
+You should also read up on how dividends work, what a share of stock represents, passively investing in stocks, and understand when to buy and sell stock.

 By the time you are ready to retire, you will have a nice nest egg to fall back on, aside from your 401(k) that is.